-Applications for permission to live off campus can be picked up from the Office of Student Life.
+Applications for permission to live off campus can be completed online in the Student Life Forms section of the website.
 Without off-campus approval students are required to live in the residence halls and purchase a residential meal plan to eat in the dining hall.